Add This Book to Your Summer Reading List

 Tragically, 22 years after Fauziya’s seminal victory, thousands of women seeking asylum are still unable to find legal representation, imprisoned, and deported back to violence.
 In the last few years,, the administration announced several new policies, rules, and regulations that jeopardize the lives of individuals fleeing severe violence and persecution in their home countries and further narrow the pathway to (and probability of) asylum.

 In the face of such monumental setbacks, it is more important than ever to keep Fauziya’s legacy alive.
 You can help by responding to this three-step action alert:

 - Celebrate Fauziya’s victory by reading her memoir, “Do They Hear You When You Cry,” which she co-wrote with Tahirih CEO Layli Miller-Muro who founded the organization using all of her proceeds from the book.

 - Invite your friends and family to read the book with you.

 - Start a fundraising website for your book club and ask each member to make a donation through the page.
 Get started right here.

 YOUR ACTION WILL BRING JUSTICE TO HEROES

-Women and girls are disproportionately affected, and right now, Tahirih Justice Center can only protect 1 in 4 women who reach out to us for help.
+Women and girls are disproportionately affected, and right now, Tahirih can protect only 1 in 10 who reach out to us for help.

 Readers like you, who accept our summer reading challenge, will help us reverse this heartbreaking fact.
-Every $1 you raise will change the future for survivors and go to our $10M Ready to Soar Expansion Campaign.
+Every $1 you raise will change the future for survivors, and go directly to our Building Bridges to Safety Campaign.

 THREE RESOURCES FOR YOUR BOOK CLUB